Estimated reading time: 8 minutes

 Examples are gas, energy, and food, which impact how much one can afford.

-When interest rates are low, Canadians will borrow money and spend it, boosting the economy.
+When interest rates are low, Canadians borrow and spend money, boosting the economy.

 For example, it’s easier to fund a more extensive mortgage when interest rates are low.